 - self: a string representing the endpoint on which the container resource is available.
-Non-nullable. - resources: a object where the key-value pairs contains URLs for retrieving resources that present the feature.
-The object MUST include key for each string in the resourceTypes attribute array, and the corresponding value in the pair is the endpoint for that resource type.
-Whenever supported, a filter for the feature MUST be included (see example below).
-Non-nullable.
+Non-nullable. - resources: a object where the key-value pairs contains URLs for retrieving resources that present

 For example, the links object of a feature resource may be presented as follows: